-With his new album, One Skin about to be unleashed, Ellis is again set to push the boundaries and awaken the spirits of audiences, using his genre as the conduit.
+With his latest album, One Skin, Ellis has yet again pushed the boundaries and awakened the spirits of audiences, using his genre as the conduit.

-This eighth release is already being celebrated as Ellis’ finest album yet.
+This eighth release has been celebrated as Ellis’ finest album yet.
 His debut album, Ride, was released in 2000 to four star reviews in national newspapers such as The Age, with all subsequent albums achieving equal acclaim here and abroad.
 One Skin breaks further barriers offering an intricate, yet candid lyrical ride, breaking convention and the glass surface of musical simplicity.